johnalison/WorkingPhilosophy/WorkingPhilosophy.md

   - Some people I dislike for no apparent reason.
   - Sometimes get excited and open to many new threads.

-- _Slippery Slope_ problems can almost always be solved by reasonable practical judgement.
+- _Slippery Slope_ problems can almost always be solved by reasonable practical judgment.

   > Raising the speed limit by 1 mph is a slippery slope until too
   > high, too much death.
 Yet we have a speed limit that is not 0 or